Skip to content

 Input

 • Select an input style for the student by scrolling or filtering.
-Most needs are met by 'MCQ', 'NUMERIC' and 'EXPRESSION'.
+These consist of the following:

 • Enable live preview.
 Default TRUE for the EXPRESSION input type, to validate student input before submitting for feedback.